 Research universities tend to be larger institutions and focus on research.
 They can offer bachelor’s, master’s, doctorates, and other terminal degrees to their students.

 Many professors at research universities conduct research in addition to their teaching responsibilities There may be opportunities for undergraduate students to participate, but graduate and doctoral degree students conduct much of the research on campus.

 Just as liberal arts colleges are not strictly art-focused, most large research universities also offer programs in arts, humanities or other subjects.
 Research universities just tend to be known mostly for their science and research.

 Art colleges focus on the arts.
 In addition to general education courses, art colleges provide training in arts such as graphic design, illustration, painting, photography, and sculpture.

-Many art colleges offer associate degrees or bachelor of fine arts (BFA).
-The majority of art schools in the United States are private.
-Massachusetts College of Art and Design is the only publicly-funded art school in the country.
+Many of these schools offer associate degrees or bachelor of fine arts (BFA).
+The majority are private, with Massachusetts College of Art and Design being the only publicly-funded art school in the country.